Skip to main content

 Some jurisdictions require that games turn off certain features by default if the player is a certain age even if it's acceptable for the player to access the feature (this is sometimes referred to as a "privacy by default" requirement).
 In this case enabled is false and the managedBy field contains PLAYER.

 If a feature can only be turned on or off by a trusted adult, then the value of the managedBy field is GUARDIAN.
-If a feature is never allowed for the current player in the current location regardless of their trusted adult's consent, the managedBy field contains the value PROHIBITED.
-In this last case, it's appropriate for the game to just remove the prohibited feature entirely from the user experience rather than show it turned off.
+If a feature isn't available for the current player, the managedBy field is PROHIBITED.
+This happens either because the feature is banned in the player's jurisdiction or because the player's age is below the verifiedAgeThreshold and can't be satisfied at their current age.
+When a permission is PROHIBITED, remove the feature entirely from the user experience rather than show it as disabled.

 When a player ages up and no longer requires parental consent, permissions that were previously managedBy: "GUARDIAN" might change to managedBy: "PLAYER", allowing the player to control them directly.
 When a player requests to enable a PLAYER-managed permission via the /session/upgrade API, it's automatically enabled without creating a challenge.
 Your game should provide UI controls that allow players to manage these permissions themselves.